EconomicsObservatory/courses/README.md

 ## Session 1: Charts as data

 The day starts with an introduction from the **Economics Observatory Data Team**.
-In this session analysts build a chart as a `JSON` specification.
+In this session analysts build a chart as a ‘JSON specification’ (the modern way).
 These files contain information on where to find the data, and how the axes should look.
-These chart instructions are themselves a type of data: so they are shareable, replicable and verifiable.
+These chart instructions are _themselves_ a type of data: they are shareable, replicable and verifiable.

-**Resources:**
+✅ **Resources:**
-- Including data, delivered into your chart in three ways:
+- We have prepared three example files highlighting the ‘charts as data’ principle, including the underlying data we want to display, delivered into your chart in three ways:
 	1. [chart1_data_inline.json](1/chart1_data_inline.json)
 	2. [chart2_data_linked.json](1/chart2_data_linked.json)
 	3. [chart3_data_from_api.json](1/chart3_data_from_api.json)

+✅ **Checkpoint:** By the end of this session, you will have seen all three JSON types, and will have added one of these files to your personal GitHub repository.
 ## Session 2: Building a live web site
-By now participants have a live chart ready to embed.
-Next, they build their own website, discovering the simple tools that allow this.
-We make a live site (`GitHub Pages`) before creating a space for visualisations and adding some text description (`HTML`).
+By now you have a live chart (your JSON file) ready to embed into your website.
+But first you need to build a site to host it.
+We will show you the simple tools that allow this.
+First, we make a live site (`GitHub Pages`), before creating a space for visualisations and adding some text description (`HTML`).
 This site is briefly beautified and personalised (`CSS`) before we finally embed the charts built in session 1 (`JavaScript`).

 **Resources:**
 - A template to use for your website: [example1.html](2/example1.html)